The Database

 Political Motivation — Art.
 3

 The CCF applies a predominance test.
 Political motivation must predominate over legitimate criminal justice purposes.
 General country reports are insufficient — specific individualised evidence is required.
-Confirmed asylum status is the strongest available evidence.

 02